jorgearellano19/rutter-test/README.md

   - The Shopify connection is on prisma/seed.ts file.
 There you can find how I handle the Pagination API requests.
   - On src files you can find an express server divided on services, routes, middlewares and errors.

 ## How to Run for the first time
-- Make sure you have the environment variables in your .env file
+- Make sure you have the environment variables in your .env file based on the .env.example
+- If you don't have a DB you can use this one shared in this link: https://onetimesecret.com/private/6hbaj54c0sw1j6aqbrijo9drf6rvgva
 - Run the following scripts:
   - npm install
   - npm run prisma:migrate for dev environment and npm run prisma:migrate-prod for prod environment